TobiasHBrandt/android-studio-Java/README.md

 # android-studio-Java
-main is from android studio
+main folder is from android studio
-MyWebApi is from eclipse
+MyWebApi folder is from eclipse